dw/csvmonkey/README.md

 pass `yields="tuple"` or `yields="dict"` keyword arguments.

+### Unicode Support

+Unicode is supported for character sets where delimiters and line endings are represented by one byte.
+Columns default to being returned as ``bytes``.
+To enable Unicode support, pass an ``encoding`` parameter, and optionally an ``errors`` parameter.

+* ``None``, "bytes": Return bytes (default)
+* "utf-8": Decode as UTF-8
+* "ascii": Decode as ASCII
+* "latin1": Decode as LATIN1
+* "locale": Decode according to the active C locale
+* "...": Decode according some codec "..." known to Python

+Where possible, prefer exact spelling and case matching one of the above encodings, to ensure an associated fast path is used.

 ## Python Benchmark

 ram.csv is 614MiB with 1,540,093 records of 22 columns and approximately 418